 The icing on top of the cake?
 Visiting the beautifully decorated Church of El Señor de Tlacolula and playing a centuries old organ!!!

-Sure, my organ skills are worse than my non-existent piano skills but it sure made for a good laughs.
+Sure, my organ skills are worse than my non-existent piano skills but it sure made for good laughs.

 The Best Things to Do in Oaxaca City #03: Take part in the Dia de Muertos Celebrations

-Every year during the last week of October, Oaxaca begins to prepare for the yearly Dia de los Muertos (Day of the Dead) celebration.
+Every year during the last week of October, Oaxaca begins to prepare for the yearly Dia de Muertos (Day of the Dead) celebration.
 If you watched Pixar’s Coco you already know what to expect: candy skull faces, altars with tons of delicious food and a mariachi here and there, right?